-On February 14, 2019, we announced that we have undertaken a strategic evaluation of our Foundry Services Group business and the fabrication facility located in Cheongju ("Fab 4"), the larger of our two 8" manufacturing facilities.
+On February 14, 2019, we announced that we have undertaken a strategic evaluation of our Foundry Services Group business and the fabrication facility located in Cheongju ("Fab 4"), the larger of our two 8-inch manufacturing facilities.
 Fab 4 is an analog and mixed-signal fab that produces approximately 73% of our total capacity, and is used primarily to meet wafer demand from customers of our Foundry Services Group that rely on outside suppliers.
-Certain customer products of our Foundry Service Group are currently manufactured in our smaller 8" fabrication facility in Gumi.
+Certain customer products of our Foundry Service Group are currently manufactured in our smaller 8-inch fabrication facility in Gumi.
 We have engaged J.P.
 Morgan Securities LLC as our financial advisor to assist in the evaluation and we have also retained legal advisors to assist in the evaluation.
-It is possible that the announced strategic evaluation of our Foundry Services Group business and Fab 4 could adversely impact foundry loadings and Company margins.
-For the six months ended June 30, 2019, we recorded \$1.9 million in legal and consulting service fees incurred in connection with the strategic evaluation and recorded such costs as restructuring and other charges in our consolidated statements of operations.
+For the nine months ended September 30, 2019, we recorded \$2.6 million in legal and consulting service fees incurred in connection with the strategic evaluation and recorded such costs as restructuring and other charges in our consolidated statements of operations.